Lack of experience: how to make your résumé shine

 2. Stick with an appropriate résumé layout

-Ever questioned: when is it appropriate to use a nontraditional résumé?
+Ever questioned, when is it appropriate to use a nontraditional resume?
 Well, if you apply for a creative role, such as a graphic designer, you can knock yourself out, get creative, and show your talent.
-Find some creative résumé templates and have fun!
+Find some creative resume templates and have fun!
 This is one way you can shine early in the recruitment process.
 (Just make sure it is all still legible.)

-For other roles, it’s best to stick with a traditional résumé.“This means no pictures, logos, or design features,” said Fennell.
-“When writing your résumé, it is important to create an easy-to-read structure by using short, sharp paragraphs and bullet points.
+For other roles, it’s best to stick with a traditional resume.
+“This means no pictures, logos, or design features,” said Fennell.
+“When writing your resume, it is important to create an easy-to-read structure by using short, sharp paragraphs and bullet points.
 Nobody wants, or has the time, to read big chunks of text.”

-3. Résumé for recent college graduate
+3. Resumes for recent college graduate

 Don’t worry about not having experience in the job you are applying for; you can compensate for that by emphasizing other areas.
-If your degree is relevant to the job description, consider leading with your education on your résumé by describing your highest qualification and what you learned.
+If your degree is relevant to the job description, consider leading with your education on your resume by describing your highest qualification and what you learned.
 Consider mentioning your thesis and the skills you drew on when researching and writing it.
 Don’t forget to tie them in with the job specification and what the recruiter wants to hear.

 A great way to do this is to look at how you put your final research together, according to Fennell, who gives the example of Emily, a recent journalism graduate.
 “Emily didn’t have much experience with internships, so it was important to emphasize the skills she had acquired during her studies,” he said.
 While gathering information for her final research, Emily contacted several politicians and journalists, thus building valuable contacts.
 “The fact that she was able to get those interviews and build great relationships with those she met shows journalistic flair, which got her a job quickly,” he said.

-4. How to list soft skills on a résumé
+4. How to list soft skills on a resume

 If you have other strong personality traits, such as being resilient or proactive, you should explain when you have used them.
-For example, if you got a Saturday job during the pandemic by pestering your local café, mention that on your résumé.
+For example, if you got a Saturday job during the pandemic by pestering your local café, mention that on your resume.
 “Go that extra step and show employers that you are hard-working, and you will add value to their company,” he said.

 If you work well in a team, think of times when you succeeded in a team environment, even when you were at college.
 Fennell gives the example of a marketing student applying for his first internship.
 “He had just finished his first year of studies and had no experience,” said Fennell.
 “However, he was well spoken and confident.
 He would always smash his group presentation; during one, in particular, he stepped in when his project colleague froze in front of the class.
 Because he was informed on the subject, he was able to carry the conversation.”
-In mentioning this on his résumé, he showed potential employers that he was a team player, confident, and eloquent.
+In mentioning this on his resume, he showed potential employers that he was a team player, confident, and eloquent.

 These can also be called transferable skills.
 Some of the most important transferable skills to recruiters are problem-solving, critical thinking, and leadership skills.
 You can make a transferable skills checklist to ensure they correspond with the job you are applying for.
 This is relevant for soft skills too.
-You can either have a section in your résumé for soft and transferable skills or make sure they are in your job descriptions.
+You can either have a section in your resume for soft and transferable skills or make sure they are in your job descriptions.

-5. Including hobbies on a résumé
+5. Including hobbies on a resume

 Are you the captain of your sports team?
 Do you sell your art on the side?
 These may be hobbies to you, but they show any potential employer qualities such as being a good team player, competitive, or reliable.
 Don’t just add a vague “reading, travel, walking.”
 Be specific.
 One journalist, a qualified yoga teacher, found that the editor who interviewed her was intrigued about what a BWY yoga instructor was.
-“It was a great talking point and I reckon popping it on my résumé helped land me the interview,” she said.
+“It was a great talking point and I reckon popping it on my resume helped land me the interview,” she said.

 Don’t forget hobbies that are fundamental skills.
 Such as learning Spanish or teaching yourself to code.
 Find a place to mention relevant skills you have mastered.
 It may give you the edge over someone who just ticks all the boxes regarding qualifications.

-6. Volunteer experience on a résumé
+6. Volunteer experience on a resume

-Does volunteering abroad look good on a résumé?
+Does volunteering abroad look good on a resume?
 The answer: of course!
 This shows that you are adventurous and ready for any challenge.
 You don’t only need to have volunteered abroad, though; local action is essential too!
 Draw attention to any volunteer work you have done because it shows you are not afraid to take on extra responsibilities and can efficiently work with new people.
 “Most kinds of volunteering are worth highlighting,” said Fennell.
 “We worked with a client who volunteered through their church group during Christmas, gathering donations for disadvantaged children.
 This shows an employer your values and the fact you are not scared to put in the work—and time—when you are passionate about something.
 This will make employers believe you can do the same for your job.”

-7. How to write a résumé for a career change
+7. How to write a resume for a career change

 If you want to change careers, write about your responsibilities in your previous role and how your skills could be useful in this new position.
 “Talk about the personal traits that make you employable and how you’ve used them previously to help a company grow,” said Fennell, who describes a pharmacist who decided in her 30s that she had a passion for public relations.
 “These are two completely different fields.
-However, her previous job allowed her to do a vast amount of research, which in many PR roles is a great skill, so she emphasised that in her résumé,” he said.
+However, her previous job allowed her to do a vast amount of research, which in many PR roles is a great skill, so she emphasised that in her resume,” he said.
 “This is a great example of ‘transferable skills.’
 Because of her background, she also targeted PR roles in the medical industry, which boosted her chances of finding her dream job.”

 8. Take the time… it will be worth it

 To develop good examples, it may take time to consider how you have interacted with people or responded to challenging situations.
-It is worth doing so, however, as these experiences can help add depth and color to your résumé, so you can bag the position you want.
+It is worth doing so, however, as these experiences can help add depth and color to your resume, so you can bag the position you want.

 Photo: Welcome to the Jungle